SeanYooon/Data-Analysis-Portfolio-/README.md

 ## 📊 Portfolio Projects

-Here are some of the projects I've completed, along with brief descriptions of the tools, goals, and results.
+Here are some projects I've completed, along with brief descriptions of the tools, goals, and results.

 ---